magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 > NOTE 3: Due to a bug of the `boot-cljs-repl` task, we need to first
 > require a namespace from a namespace declaration to be able to
 > require it in the bREPL as well.
 We will use `domina` later to update
 > our `validate-form` function in `login.cljs`.
 You can require the
 > `domina.core` namespace there.
+Change the first line of your
+> `login.cljs` file:

 > ```clj
 > (ns modern-cljs.login